Generic Name: Rucaparib (roo KAP a rib)

 - Tell all of your health care providers that you take Rubraca (rucaparib).
 This includes your doctors, nurses, pharmacists, and dentists.

 - A bone marrow problem called myelodysplastic syndrome (MDS) and a type of leukemia have rarely happened in patients treated with Rubraca (rucaparib).
-One case of leukemia was deadly.
+Sometimes, this has been deadly.
 Talk with your doctor.

 - Low blood cell counts may happen with Rubraca (rucaparib).
 Low blood cell counts may raise the chance of needing a blood transfusion or getting an infection or bleeding.
 If you have questions, talk with the doctor.